top of page

 Natalia Munoz is a Brooklyn based Interdisciplinary Artist Educator, Theater Practitioner, Mover, Dancer and Artivist.
 She has trained in Afro-Brazilian, Haitian, Capoeira and several Afro-Colombian rhythms.
 Natalia is passionate about using the power of the arts to transform oppression into a source of power and creative awareness.
 Her framework focuses on using the power of devised theater, improvisation, dance, storytelling and visual arts to unlock the potential of young people to develop their creative competencies.
 Natalia has participated in multiple projects using arts as a vehicle for social change, healing and self-expression.
 She has performed at BRIC Celebrate Brooklyn, Drom, Terraza 7, Museum at Eldridge street, Barbes, Chelsea Market Studio and Lincoln Center.

 Roberta Samet, she/her, lives in Brooklyn, on Lenape land.
-She is a long time dancer, psychotherapist, practitioner of Maitri Breathwork and an anti racist organizer.
+She is a long time dancer, psychotherapist, practitioner of Maitri Breathwork and an anti-racist organizer.
 She originally studied dance with Alwin Nikolais/Murray Lewis and Charles Moore in New York City and performed with Tuffy Finley in San Francisco.
-She is currently performing with The Equus Projects and Alma Dance Company.
 A lover of water and sky, she built and paddles her own kayak.
+Sometimes she dances with horses.

 Dr. Angela Fatou Gittens, a South Carolina Gullah Sea Islands descendant, is a dance historian, educator, linguist, and performing artist.
 She is proud to be the Artistic Director for Girl Be Heard, an all-female pre-professional multidiscipline arts ensemble for young social activists.
 With a Ph.D. in Performance Studies with a focus on Francophone dance history from New York University, Gittens has a BA in French from Oberlin College and an MA in African Studies from Yale University.
 She has been recognized and has won awards for her cultural and historical research in the Senegambia, South Africa, France, and Mexico.